 - AnteCancerW test is not validated for use by individuals of non-European descent.

-- An elevated risk estimated by the AnteCancerW test does not mean that the patient will develop breast, colorectal cancer or melanoma during their lifetime.
-Also, a moderate or lower risk does not mean that the patient will not develop the diseases.
+- An elevated risk estimated by the AnteCancerW test does not mean that you will develop breast, colorectal cancer or melanoma during your lifetime.
+Also, a moderate or lower risk does not mean that the probability of developing the diseases is zero.

-- AnteCancerW test is patient-specific and does not assess the risk of the patient’s family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.
+- AnteCancerW test does not assess the risk of your family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.

 - AnteCancerW does not analyze rare pathogenic mutations in breast, colorectal and melanoma genes that significantly increase the risk of developing the cancers.

 - The AnteCancerW test is based on the most up-to-date scientific data, which may, however, be supplemented and changed in the future as additional information becomes available.
 The field of genetics is constantly evolving, which may lead to changes in risk assessments over time, as well as changes in test selection recommendations and clinical recommendations based on test results.

 - Different polygenic risk scores predicting risks of the same trait may give different estimates of the individual’s risks due to differences in the genetic variants included in the models and their weights.

 - The results of this test should be applied in context with other relevant clinical data.
 In addition to the possible genetic predisposition, other risk factors also influence the risk of breast, colorectal cancer and melanoma.